MOTORCYCLE & SCOOTER TYRE INFORMATION

 Bias tyres~These are generally narrower tyres designed for bikes produced in the 1980's with more rigid frames.

-Crossply~Designed for classic motorbikes & scooters & generally fitted with an innertube inside the tyre.
+Crossply~Designed for classic motorbikes and scooters and generally fitted with an innertube inside the tyre.

 Tyres can also be split into 2 main group's: